Ada-Developers-Academy/core-pses/01/calculator.checkpoint.md

 ### !challenge

 * type: paragraph
-* id: c5c250c9-8f71-4a72-b42b-60cbee93e02b
+* id: 3a3140a9-9ef1-45e1-8d54-375ec2abef40
-* title: How to solve a subproblem
+* title: Logical Steps
 * points: 1
 * topics: pse

 ##### !question

-Pick one of those problems from #3 and write a numbered list explaining how to solve that problem without using full lines of code.
+Pick one of those problems from above and write a numbered list explaining how to solve that problem without using full lines of code

 ##### !end-question

 ##### !placeholder

-Steps to solve a subproblem
+Write english-steps here.

 ##### !end-placeholder